 - Veggie-loaded.
 Whether it is you or a family member, getting extra veggies in kinda always feels like a good thing.
 And I am all about adding veggies in a way that you ENJOY!
-And these muffins make spinach and butternut squash all kinda of enjoyable while also adding some seriously nutritionist.
+And these muffins make spinach and butternut squash all kind of enjoyable while also adding some serious nutrition.

 - Easy.
 Blend up some ingredients.
 Stir in some others.
 Pop them in the oven.
 Life is too short for fussy recipes and this muffin recipe is delicious AND simple to make.

 Want to make sure you always have spinach on hand for these chocolate protein muffins?
 Check out my tips & tricks for keeping spinach fresh all week!